Things learned while preparing for Angular Live Code

 “If you don’t have a dot in your model, you’re doing it wrong”

-I had understood the need to hand ng-model
+I had understood the need to hand ng-model a reference to a property on an

 object, not a primitive, but this sums it up nicely.
 Related SO